keithmburu/courses/2021-compling/syllabus.md

 ### Accommodations Statement

+I am committed to partnering with you on your academic and intellectual journey.
+I also recognize that your ability to thrive academically can be impacted by your personal well-being and that stressors may impact you over the course of the semester.
+If the stressors are academic, I welcome the opportunity to discuss and address those stressors with you in order to find solutions together.
+If you are experiencing challenges or questions related to emotional health, finances, physical health, relationships, learning strategies or differences, or other potential stressors, I hope you will consider reaching out to the many resources available on campus.
+These resources include CAPS (free and unlimited counseling is available), the Office of Academic Resources, Health Services, Professional Health Advocate, Religious and Spiritual Life, the Office of Multicultural Affairs, the GRASE Center, and the Dean’s Office.
+Additional information can be found at https://www.haverford.edu/deans-office-student-life/offices-resources.

-Haverford College is committed to providing equal access  to students with a disability.
+Additionally, Haverford College is committed to creating a learning environment that meets the needs of its diverse student body and providing equal access to students with a disability.
 If you have (or think you have) a learning difference or disability – including mental health, medical, or physical impairment – please contact the Office of Access and Disability Services (ADS) at [hc-ads@haverford.edu](mailto:hc-ads@haverford.edu).
 The Director will confidentially discuss the process to establish reasonable accommodations.
+It is never too late to request accommodations – our bodies and circumstances are continuously changing.

-Students who have already been approved to receive academic  accommodations and want to use their accommodations in this course  should share their verification letter and make arrangements to meet  with me as soon as possible to discuss their accommodations.
-Please note that accommodations are not retroactive and require advance notice to  implement.
+**Students who have already been approved to receive academic accommodations and want to use their accommodations in this course should share their accommodation letter and make arrangements to meet with me as soon as possible to discuss how their accommodations will be implemented in this course.
+Please note that accommodations are not retroactive and require advance notice in order to successfully implement.**

+If, at any point in the semester, a disability or personal circumstances affect your learning in this course or if there are ways in which the overall structure of the course and general classroom interactions could be adapted to facilitate full participation, please do not hesitate to reach out to me.

-It is a state law in Pennsylvania that individuals must be given  advance notice that they may be recorded.
+*It is a state law in Pennsylvania that individuals must be given advance notice that they may be recorded.
 Therefore, any student who has a disability-related need to audio record this class must first be approved for this accommodation from the Director of Access and Disability Services and then must speak to me.
-Other class members need  to be aware that this class may be recorded.
+Other class members need to be aware that this class may be recorded**.*

+### Title IX Statement

+Haverford College is committed to fostering a safe and inclusive  living and learning environment where all can feel secure and free from  harassment.
+All forms of sexual misconduct, including sexual assault,  sexual harassment, stalking, domestic violence, and dating violence are  violations of Haverford’s policies, whether they occur on or off  campus.
+Haverford faculty are committed to helping to create a safe  learning environment for all students and for the College community as  a whole.
+If you have experienced any form of gender or sex-based  discrimination, harassment, or violence, know that help and support  are available.
+Staff members are trained to support students in  navigating campus life, accessing health and counseling services,  providing academic and housing accommodations, and more.

+The College strongly encourages all students to report any incidents of  sexual misconduct.
+Please be aware that all Haverford employees (other  than those designated as confidential resources such as counselors,  clergy, and healthcare providers) are required to report information  about such discrimination and harassment to the Bi-College Title IX  Coordinator: https://www.haverford.edu/users/ktaylor4

+Information about the College’s Sexual Misconduct policy, reporting options, and a  list of campus and local resources can be found on the College’s  website: https://www.haverford.edu/sexual-misconduct